How Difficult Is the Kailash Mansarovar Yatra? A Complete Guide

 The final day of the Kora will involve around two hours of hiking before you are collected by vehicle and driven back to the town of Darchen for lunch and on to the town of Saga for the night.
 From there its another five hours drive to the border and six or seven on to Kathmandu.
 Your legs may be stiff and muscles tight - remember to stretch at any opportunity on the drive back to Kathmandu (over three days).

 Having read this blog, you may now have a third question 'Why would I want to do the Kailash Mansarovar Yatra?'
 Challenging your body aside, Mt Kailash sits in its almost triangle form, on the corner of three countries - Nepal, Tibet and India in the trans-Himalayas.
-It holds spiritual significance for four religions.
+It holds spiritual significance for four religions, and it is famously the most prominent peak on Earth that has never been climbed.

 Buddhists believe it is the home of the deity Chakrasamvara and that it is also related to the spiritual journey of Milarepa, a Buddhist disciple and famous yogi and poet.

-Hindus believe it is the home of the benevolent, and often fearsome, Lord Shiva creator of the universe, and his wife Paravati.
+Hindus believe it is the home of the benevolent, and often fearsome, Lord Shiva, the destroyer and transformer of the Hindu trinity, and his wife Parvati.

 For followers of the Jain religion, Kailash is where Rishabhanatha achieved enlightenment and for followers of Bon beliefs, they believe the founder of their religion descended from the sky to Mt Kailash.